zhangxiao2018/zhangxiao2018.github.io/index.md

 **4.** "In-situ monitoring of electrohydrodynamic inkjet printing via scalar diffraction for printed droplets", Submitted,Journal of Manufacturing Systems, April 2019

-**3.** “Laser Ablation of Polymers: A Review",accepted,Polymer International, April 2019
+**3.** “Laser Ablation of Polymers: A Review",accepted,Polymer International, May 2019

 **2.** “3D printing and characterization of hydroxypropyl methylcellulose and methylcellulose for biodegradable support structures", published,Polymer, April 2019